sureshbabu2002/IX-Agent-Notary/SECURITY.md

 # Security Policy

+## Supported versions
+This project is pre-1.0.
+Treat it as **prototype / evaluation** software.

-## Reporting a Vulnerability
+## Reporting a vulnerability
-If you believe you have found a security vulnerability in IX-Agent-Notary:

-1. Prefer GitHub Security Advisories (private disclosure) if enabled on the repo:
-   - Go to the repo → Security → Advisories → “Report a vulnerability”
+Please do **not** open a public issue for security-sensitive bugs.

+Preferred:
+1) Use GitHub’s **Private Vulnerability Reporting** / Security Advisory flow for this repository, if enabled.
-2. If advisories are not enabled, open an Issue titled:
+2) If that’s not available, open an Issue titled **“Security (private)”** with minimal details and request a private channel.
-   **“Security: private disclosure requested”**
-   - Do NOT include exploit details in the issue body.
-   - I will respond with a private channel for details.

-## What to include
+Include:
+- what you found
-- A clear description of the issue and impact
+- impact
-- Reproduction steps (minimal)
+- reproduction steps
-- Affected versions/commit hash if known
-- Any proposed mitigation or patch
+- affected files / components
+- whether you have a suggested fix

-## Disclosure expectations
+## Goals
-Please allow reasonable time to triage and patch before public disclosure.
+IX-Agent-Notary exists specifically to reduce agent blast radius and increase auditability, so security feedback is welcome.
+Start from:
+- `docs/THREAT_MODEL.md`
+- `docs/KEY_MANAGEMENT.md`